 - Waste Infrastructure Facilities (PDF, 28KB)

-The new CIL (Community Infrastructure Levy) Regulations allow for the charging of monitoring fees.
-In this respect the county council charges £412 for each trigger point in a planning obligation, payable upon commencement.
+The CIL (Community Infrastructure Levy) Regulations allow for the charging of monitoring fees.
+In this respect the county council charges a minimum of £412 for each trigger point in a planning obligation, payable upon completion of the Deed.

 Request an accessible format